 The Classics department offers a regularly scheduled opportunity for students in the lower levels of Greek and Latin to receive tutoring from more advanced Classics students.

-For the 2018-2019 academic year, the Classics language tutor is Elizabeth Kish.
+For the 2019-2020 academic year, the Classics Department tutors are Elizabeth Kish and Samantha Wurster.

 Further information on available tutoring opportunities, including schedules and assignments, can be obtained either in the appropriate class, or by contacting the tutor directly.

 - The Classical Association of the Middle West and South